 Corn and Tomato Salad with Blue Cheese and Balsamic Vinegar is the perfect refreshing side dish to your next meal!

 I’m so excited to bring you one of my favorite quick lunches!
-This really simple Corn and Tomato Salad with Blue Cheese and Balsamic is a staple for me and I can’t believe I haven’t shared it before.
+This simple Corn and Tomato Salad with Blue Cheese and Balsamic is a staple for me and I can’t believe I haven’t shared it before.
 Try serving it with BBQ Pulled Pork and Macaroni and Cheese!

 Corn and Tomato Salad